-“Hikers, hunters and others who like the outdoors typically do not realize how laborious it can be to stand up to continuous, vigorous walking on unequal terrain,” said Dr. Rajnish Manohar, a Brandon Podiatrist in Florida.
-Dr. Manohar stated lax physical conditioning and inappropriate footwear bring droves of outdoor lovers into his office.
+“Hikers and others who like the outdoors typically do not realize how difficult it can be to stand up to continuously and engage in vigorous walking on uneven ground,” said Dr. Jairo Cruz, a Podiatrist in Brandon and Zephyrhills Florida.
+Dr. stated that poor physical conditioning and inappropriate footwear bring many outdoor lovers into his office.
 Each patient had issues related to foot and ankle problems.
-These included persistent heel discomfort, ankle sprains, Achilles tendonitis, fungal infections and severe blisters.
+These included persistent heel discomfort, ankle sprains, fractures, Achilles tendonitis, fungal infections, and severe blisters.
 Those with diabetes may come in with ulcers or sores on their feet as they may not be able to feel the pain or irritation while hiking.

-Dr. Manohar advises hikers and hunters to make the investment in high-grade hiking boots.
-He said strong, well insulated and moisture-proof boots with steel or graphite shanks provide exceptional ankle and foot support that assists lessen tension and muscle tiredness to decrease injury threat.
-“The supportive shank decreases stress on the arch by permitting the boot to disperse effect as the foot moves forward.”
+Dr. Cruz advises hikers to make the investment in high-grade hiking boots.
+He said strong, well insulated and moisture-proof boots with steel or graphite shanks provide exceptional ankle and foot support that lessen the tension and muscle strain to decrease the chances of injury.
+“The supportive shank decreases stress on the arch by permitting the boot to disperse your weight evenly as the foot moves forward.”
 Being evaluated for a custom orthotic device in the office is also an important consideration to balance and optimize your foot and ankle function.

-Dr. Manohar likewise advises coming into his Brandon or Zephyrhills office if there is an extreme amount of foot or ankle discomfort following a hiking or hunting trip.
+Dr. Cruz advises coming into his Brandon or Zephyrhills office if there is an extreme amount of foot or ankle discomfort following a hiking trip.
 “I’m most worried about ankle instability and strained Achilles tendons.
-Negligence to these issues at their early stages might cause a major injury that will keep you off the routes for a very long time,” Dr. Manohar stated.
+Avoiding medical care for these problems at their early stages might cause a major injury that will keep you off of your hiking routes for a very long time,” Dr. Cruz stated.

-Get in touch with Dr. Manohar today if you’re planning a hiking trip and you’re concerned with any foot problems.
+Get in touch with Dr. Cruz today if you’re planning a hiking trip and you’re concerned about any foot problems.
 He has podiatry offices both in Brandon and Zephyrhills.
-Please get in touch and schedule an appointment by calling (813) 502-5904.
-Alternately, you can use this convenient scheduling form.
+Please get in touch and schedule an appointment by calling (813) 502-5904 or (813) 782-3233.